Euceraea

 Euceraea is a genus of flowering plants in the family Salicaceae.
-The genus is native to north South America throughout the North Region of Brazil, Colombia, Guyana, Suriname, and Venezuela.
+The genus is native to northern South America throughout the North Region of Brazil, Colombia, Guyana, Suriname, and Venezuela.

 Previously it was treated in the family Flacourtiaceae but was moved along with its close relatives to the Salicaceae based on analyses of DNA data.
 Euceraea is closely related to the genera Casearia and Neoptychocarpus, but differs in its inflorescences of composite spikes.
 One species, Euceraea rheophytica, is a rheophyte.

 In 2022, Euceraea became a synonym of the genus Casearia, though many sources still consider the genus separate.

 Known species

 The following species are accepted by World Flora Online: